Lower back sublaxation and denervation:

 Any exercise that involves the use of your abdominal and back muscles working in coordinated

 fashion, counts as a core exercise.
 Doing the “bridge” exercise is a classic core exercise.
-You
+You can do

-back in a neutral position, not arched or pressed into the floor.
+neutral position, not arched or pressed into the floor.
 Avoid tilting

 your hips and tighten your abdominal muscles.
-Then raise your hips off the floor until your hips
+Then raise your hips off the floor until your hips are

-In Step 6 of my back training program, you will learn better ways to preserve the abdominal
+In Step 6 of my back training program, you will learn better ways to preserve the abdominal muscles

-muscles challenge while doing lower spine loads.
+challenge while doing lower spine loads.